alexirpan/alexirpan.github.io/_posts/2022-04-15-do-what-i-mean.markdown

 {: .centered }

 Meanwhile, Google Brain announced their [PaLM](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html) language model, trained with 540B parameters on 780 billion tokens.
 That paper shows something similar to the GPT-2 → GPT-3 shift.
-Performance increases on many tasks that were already doing well, but on some tasks, there are discontinuous improvements, where the increase in scale leads to a larger increase in performance than predicted from small scale experiments.
+Performance increases on many tasks that were already handled well, but on some tasks, there are discontinuous improvements, where the increase in scale leads to a larger increase in performance than predicted from small scale experiments.